-In addition to local standards for mastery and promotion, starting 2015-2016 students in grades 5 and 8 must meet the passing standard on the STAAR Reading and Math, as applicable required under state law in order to be promoted to the next grade.
-For migrant students that leave the district before testing, in any testing grade 3-12 but especially in 5 & 8, the Migrant Education Program (MEP) can coordinate with the Texas Migrant Interstate Program (TMIP) to ensure that the child gets tested in the receiving State whenever possible.
+In addition to local standards for mastery and promotion, starting in 1999 students in grades 5 and 8 must meet the passing standard on the STAAR Reading and Math, as applicable required under state law in order to be promoted to the next grade.
+For migrant students who leave the district before testing, in any testing grade, but especially in 5, the Migrant Education Program (MEP) can coordinate with the Texas Migrant Interstate Program (TMIP) to ensure that the child gets tested in the receiving State whenever possible.
 Contact the Migrant Education Program.